Cahmoraes/utils/readme.md

 ## debounce(callback, milliseconds = 200)

-Used to implements debounce pattern.
+Used to implement a debounce pattern.
 This pattern schedules a task to fire in the future after a specified time.
-It guarantees that any call to the same function during this interval, the previous schedule will be canceled and a new schedule of the callback function will be made to fire after the scheduled time.
+It guarantees that any call to the same function during this interval will be canceled, and a new schedule for the callback function will be fired after the scheduled time.

-Debounce pattern ensures that your code only fires once for each user input.
-Search box suggestions, automatic text box saves, and elimination of button double clicks are all use cases for debounce.
+The debouncing pattern ensures that your code only fires once for each user input.
+Search box suggestions, automatic text box saves, and the elimination of button double clicks are all use cases for debounce.

 <ul>
   <li>
     <b>callback</b>:
-    callback function that will be fired after only milliseconds quantity.
+    callback function that will be fired after only milliseconds.
   </li>
   <li>
     <b>milliseconds</b>:
-    milliseconds quantity that the callback will got wait until triggered.
+    The milliseconds quantity that callback will wait until triggered.
   </li>
 </ul>